-- Encourage builders to exceed ENERGY STAR guidelines given potential increase in state building code to current ENERGY STAR guidelines. - Differentiate builders in the growing "green building" consciousness of consumers. - Increase consumer awareness and demand of high performance homes for both economic and environmental benefit and promote a new consumer incentive for 2010. - Achieve 27% of the total New Jersey permits issued for qualifying residential new construction types in the current year (i.e., single family, townhouse, and multi-family buildings eligible to participate in the Program) with commitments to build to the NJ ENERGY STAR Homes program standard within two years of enrollment. - Achieve 28% of total New Jersey Certificates of Occupancy for qualifying residential new construction types (single family, townhouse, and multi-family) certified to the NJ ENERGY STAR Homes program standard in the current year. - Train at least 150 builders, subcontractors, architects, and/or other key trade allies on program elements and aspects that will improve the energy efficiency, performance and sales of homes they design and build. - Enroll a network of qualified market-based home energy raters who will assist builders in meeting the technical guidelines of the program, and will provide testing, inspections and certifications.
+- Encourage builders to exceed ENERGY STAR guidelines given potential increase in state building code to current ENERGY STAR guidelines. - Differentiate builders in the growing "green building" consciousness of consumers. - Increase consumer awareness and demand of high performance homes for both economic and environmental benefit and promote a new consumer incentive for 2010. - Achieve 27% of the total New Jersey permits issued for qualifying residential new construction types in the current year (i.e., single family, townhouse, and multifamily buildings eligible to participate in the Program) with commitments to build to the NJ ENERGY STAR Homes program standard within two years of enrollment. - Achieve 28% of total New Jersey Certificates of Occupancy for qualifying residential new construction types (single family, townhouse, and multi-family) certified to the NJ ENERGY STAR Homes program standard in the current year. - Train at least 150 builders, subcontractors, architects, and/or other key trade allies on program elements and aspects that will improve the energy efficiency, performance and sales of homes they design and build. - Enroll a network of qualified market-based home energy raters who will assist builders in meeting the technical guidelines of the program, and will provide testing, inspections and certifications.

-• Cooperative advertising program with incentives ranging from \$10K-\$50K, was implemented in 2008, providing assistance to builders for promoting their qualifying projects.
-The program provided over \$132K in co-op advertising incentives as of August 2009.
+• Cooperative advertising program with incentives ranging from \$10K-\$50K, was implemented in 2008, providing assistance to builders for promoting their

-- Response to marketing efforts, e.g., BPU speakers, advertisements, event presence, continues to generate awareness and interest among state residents, as evidenced by higher call volumes and web hits, coinciding with key efforts. - Public relations efforts, including media events/tours and press interviews with BPU staff, residential customers and builders, have increased visibility of the program and its value. - Customer satisfaction has been high with customers agreeing to participate in testimonials to support advertising and public relations efforts. - Trainings providing overview of new program changes and co-op advertising were valuable to builders and other trade allies. - The Affordable Comfort Inc. (ACI) New Jersey Conference, which took place in 2008, proved to be successful in terms of event participation and attendance.
+- qualifying projects.
+The program provided over \$125K in co-op advertising incentives as of December 2009. - Response to marketing efforts, e.g., BPU speakers, advertisements, event presence, continues to generate awareness and interest among state residents, as evidenced by higher call volumes and web hits. - Public relations efforts, including media events/tours and press interviews with BPU staff, residential customers and builders, have increased visibility of the program and its value. - Customer satisfaction has been high with customers agreeing to participate in testimonials to support advertising and public relations efforts. - Trainings providing overview of new program changes and co-op advertising were valuable to builders and other trade allies. - The Affordable Comfort Inc. (ACI) New Jersey Conference, which took place in 2008, and again in March 2010, proved to be successful in terms of event participation and attendance.
 The conference introduced the first awards program geared to contractors and builders. - Several successful media events took place during 2009, including Home for Our Troops project, located in Hillsdale, NJ, which occurred in August 2009 at a.
 This is the first Tier 3/ NJ Climate Choice Home in the state.
-The project is also pursuing LEED Platinum certification. - In 2009, the New Jersey Clean Energy web site enhanced the residential new construction section with a "virtual home tour" that takes the viewer on an animated walk-through of an ENERGY STAR Home, as well featuring a variety of New Jersey home sites statewide.
-The virtual tour is also being leveraged and used by builders on their sites as part of the co-op advertising program.
+The project is also pursuing LEED Platinum certification.